Assign your organization as owner of a device

 You can only assign device ownership to your organization during initial device setup.
-If you want to assign device ownership on a device that’s already in use, you need to reset it to factory settings first.
+If you want to assign device ownership on a device that’s already in use, you need to factory reset it first.

-If your company is using a third-party enterprise mobility management (EMM) provider, contact your administrator for more information about setting up your Android 5.1 or later device as a work managed device.
+If your organization is using a third-party enterprise mobility management (EMM) provider, contact your administrator for more information about setting up your Android 5.1 or later device as a work managed device.

 If G Suite is your EMM provider, you can set up your Android 6.0 or later device and assign device ownership by following these steps:

 - Turn on your device and follow the on-screen instructions to: